Die Hard 2: Plot

 McClane becomes worried about Holly's plane and enlists the help of the airport janitor Marvin to fight back.
 Chief airport engineer Leslie Barnes decides to try using an unfinished antenna array to communicate with the stranded circling airplanes.
-Carmine sends an airport SWAT team with him, but Stuart's men kill them all and destroy the antenna.
-Barnes is saved by McClane.
-In retaliation, Stuart crashes a British airplane killing everyone onboard by impersonating air traffic control and faking the airplane's altimeter reading.
-Once Esperanza's plane lands, McClane wounds Esperanza before Stuart and his men arrive.
-They blow up the plane and take Esperanza to the church, but fail to kill McClane.
-A U.S. Special Forces team arrives, led by Major Grant, for whom Stuart is a protégé.
+Lorenzo sends an airport SWAT team with him, but Stuart's men kill the officers and destroy the antenna.
+McClane saves Barnes and kills Stuart's men in turn.
+In retaliation, Stuart crashes a British airliner, killing everyone on board, by impersonating air traffic control and faking the airplane's altimeter reading by recalibrating sea level, leaving a powerless McClane distraught at being unable to save the passengers.

+Esperanza's plane lands and McClane wounds Esperanza before Stuart and his men arrive.
+They blow up the plane and take Esperanza to the church, but McClane survives.
+A Blue Light team arrives, led by Major Grant, of whom Stuart is a protégé.
 Grant's men and McClane attack the church.
 McClane kills one of Stuart's men and gives chase with his gun, but the mercenaries escape on snowmobiles.
-Confused as to why he failed to wound anyone, McClane realizes the gun was filled with blanks, meaning the firefight was staged and Grant's team are secretly cooperating with Stuart.
+McClane follows but his vehicle is destroyed by gunfire.
+Confused as to how he failed to wound anyone, McClane realizes the gun was filled with blanks, meaning the earlier firefight was staged and Grant's team are secretly working with Stuart.

 Grant, Stuart, their men, and Esperanza all rendezvous at an airport hangar, where a Boeing 747 that they demanded is waiting for them.
-On Holly's flight, arrogant reporter Richard Thornburg becomes suspicious as to why the plane hasn't landed.
-He taps into the cockpit communications and records an earlier surreptitious transmission from Barnes to all the circling airplanes describing the situation.
-In the airplane's lavatory, he broadcasts the recording live on television, leading to a panic in the airport terminal which prevents McClane and Carmine from getting to the 747.
-Holly subdues Thornburg with a fellow passenger's stun gun.
+On Holly's flight, arrogant reporter Richard Thornburg becomes suspicious as to why the plane has not landed.
+He taps into the cockpit communications and records a transmission from Barnes to all the circling airplanes describing the situation.
+From the airplane's lavatory, Richard broadcasts the recording live on television, leading to a panic in the airport terminal which prevents McClane and Lorenzo from getting to the 747.
+Holly subdues Thornburg with a fellow passenger's taser.

-McClane asks a news crew to fly him via helicopter to intercept the 747.
+McClane asks reporter Samantha Coleman's crew to fly him via helicopter to intercept the 747.
 McClane jumps onto the wing and uses his coat to jam the aileron, preventing the plane from taking off.
-McClane kills Grant, and then opens the fuel valve in the wing during a struggle with Stuart.
-After Stuart kicks McClane off the wing, McClane uses a cigarette lighter to ignite the fuel trail, exploding the plane and killing everyone on board.
+During a fistfight, McClane kicks Grant into a jet engine.
+While fighting Stuart, McClane opens a fuel valve in the engine pylon just as Stuart kicks him off the wing.
+McClane uses a cigarette lighter to ignite the fuel trail, causing the plane to blow up and killing everyone on board.
 The fire trail also serves as a landing guide for all airborne aircraft, including Holly's, to land safely.

 After McClane and Holly are reunited, Marvin picks them up in his airport cart and drives them away.